 Occupational disease and pension – what does it mean?

 The terms occupational disease and pension often go hand in hand.
-An annuity is a form of compensation for loss of earnings that an employee is entitled to when an occupational disease prevents them from doing their job.
+An annuity is correctly referred to in the Labour Code as “Compensation for loss of earnings after incapacity for work” and is a form of compensation for loss of earnings that an employee is entitled to if an occupational disease prevents him or her from carrying out his or her original job (e.g. if he or she is now doing other, lower-paid work or receiving a disability pension).
 This compensation is calculated as the difference between the earnings before the illness and the earnings the employee receives after the illness.
-The pension follows the employee until he reaches the age of 65 or is awarded a retirement pension.
+The pension follows the employee until he or she reaches the age of 65 or is awarded a retirement pension.

 What am I entitled to if I have an occupational disease?